vegasbrianc/cats-1/README.md

 #### Step 3.4 - Bring a node down for maintenance.

 Your cat-app has been doing amazing.
 It's number 1 on the Apple Store!
 You have scaled up during the holidays and down during the slow season.
-Now you are doing maintenance on one of your servers so you will need to gracefully
+Now you are doing maintenance on one of your servers so you will need to gracefully take a server out of the swarm without interrupting service to your customers.

 1. Take a look at the status of your nodes again so you can get the node names for step 2.